Quantization Backdoors to Deep Learning Commercial Frameworks: Post-Training Quantization Backdoor

 In summary, the objective loss function $L_{\rm rm}$ is formulated as follows:

 where $L_3$ and $L_4$ are given by \autoref{eq:remove backdoor loss} and \autoref{eq:Constraint Loss}.
 During this step via fine-tuning operation, we use the factor $\lambda$ to regulate the importance of $L_3$ and $L_4$.
-In our experiments, we simply set $\lambda$ to 1.
+In our experiments, we simply set $\lambda$ to 1 as it can already achieve satisfactory performance.

 The significance of constraining the perturbation amplitudes on weights and scale factor update is illustrated in \autoref{fig:rounding}.
-Only when we employ the PGD with $\varepsilon_1 = 0.5$ and $\varepsilon_2=0$, can the backdoor effect (quantized by the ASR) of $\widetilde{M}_{\rm rm}$ retain stably while the backdoor effect is removed from ${M}_{\rm bd}$.
+Only when we employ the PGD with $\varepsilon_1 = 0.5$\footnote{Note $\varepsilon_1$ can be set to be smaller than 0.5, but should not exceed 0.5.} and $\varepsilon_2=0$, can the backdoor effect (quantized by the ASR) of $\widetilde{M}_{\rm rm}$ retain \textit{stable and high} while the backdoor effect is removed from ${M}_{\rm bd}$.
 In other cases, the ASR of $\widetilde{M}_{\rm rm}$ will decrease during the backdoor-unlearning process of $M_{\rm rm}$.